-A static Batlogger monitor was installed on the 30th of September 2024 on the window sill on the front of the house for the duration of the survey.
-No Bat droppings were observed throughout the house.
+A static Batlogger monitor was installed on the 28th of August 2024 on the window sill on the front landing below where the Lesser Horse shoe bat maternity roost was located.
+Bat droppings were observed throughout the stairwell across all three stories.
+This monitor was left in place for a number of days.